Join millions of Canadians who have already trusted Loans Canada

 How will bankruptcy affect my credit score?

-Filing for bankruptcy can help reduce your outstanding debts, but it has several negative effects on your credit that can prevent you from borrowing money in the years to follow:
+Filing for bankruptcy can help reduce your outstanding debts, but it may several negative effects on your credit score that can prevent you from borrowing money in the years to follow:

 • Your bankruptcy will appear on your credit report for 6 – 7 years after completion.